 Every time my dog throws up, I make sure I scrutinize the contents.
 When I discover something weird-looking, first I try to think of what they have or might have eaten.

-Over the years I found all sorts of things from sticks, rocks, toy fragments, plastic pieces … even an accidentally swallowed sock one time.
+Over the years, I found all sorts of things from sticks, rocks, toy fragments, plastic pieces … even an accidentally swallowed sock once.
 Fortunately, with our dogs, all these things found the natural way out of the system with no consequences.

 But what if your dog’s vomit looks like they’ve just eaten spaghetti noodle soup?

 If your dog indeed ate some spaghetti and threw them up, still recognizable, it can mean a variety of things, which we’ll cover next time.
 This time we’re talking about what looks like spaghetti but isn’t – worms.